keyboardwarrior12/Graphics/assignment 2/readme.txt

 We have used the slides from the graphics website.
 We also used the help of other students (and the student assistants) and professors (mainly via slack).

+Camera movement: wasd are used to zoom in, out, and look to the left and right.
+There's also the two arrows keys left and right, for bigger angles.

+Debug:

+White horizontal line: screen plane;
+very small dot where all those yellow lines come from: camera yellow lines: primary rays
+circles: spheres
+boxes with 45 degree angle: lights green lines: secondary rays.

+Our plane is glitched but we haven't commented it out so you can see that our 3rd sphere with the mirror class actually works.

  _          _
 | |        | |